raheelam98/PowerBI/7_Cards_and_Filters.md

 # **Power BI – Cards and Filters**

+1. Number Card
+2. Date Card
+3. Relative Date Filter
+4. Text Card
+5. Format Card
+6. Multi-Row Card
+7. Filter on Visual
+8. Filter on This Page
+9. Filter on All Pages
+10. Use Drill Through

 **Note:**
 Drill Through enables users to right-click a data point and navigate to another page to see detailed information related to that selection.